4DERT/Tutor-server/README.md

  - [ ] subjects deleting
  - [ ] degree course editing
  - [ ] degree course deleting
+ - [ ] add endpoint to change password
  - [ ] and more...